 I was born and raised in the San Francisco bay area.
 Before pursuing an academic career, I worked mainly in fields of independent media and youth and community development, with training in domestic violence counseling and non-discursive techniques in abuse recovery.
 Broadly, my fields of study include racism and racial capitalism, ethnic ontologies, epistemology, social movements, feminisms, and ephemeral archives.
 My teaching and research focus on “anthropologizing” Western Civilization and exploring the role of cultural production in communal survival and sustainability.

-My book manuscript, The Life of Paper: Letters and a Poetics of Living Beyond Captivity (forthcoming fall 2017, University of California Press), explores the life-worlds sustained through letter correspondence within the evolution of mass incarceration and its attendant racial regimes in California history.
+My book, The Life of Paper: Letters and a Poetics of Living Beyond Captivity (University of California Press, 2017), explores the lifeworlds sustained through letter correspondence within the evolution of mass incarceration and its attendant racial regimes in California history.
 Spanning three different phases of development in the U.S. West, this investigation uncovers how people facing systematic social dismantling have engaged letter correspondence to remake themselves, from bodily integrity to subjectivity to collective and spiritual being.

 “Ourselves at Stake: Social Reproduction in the Age of Prisons,” article accepted in The New Centennial Review (forthcoming, 2018).